| STEVE MCCORMICK talks about "Lowlights and Footnotes" (Independent) Writing and recording an album at home with no assistance, other than

 like to feel free to have little bit of fun with the songs and do something a

+little unexpected.
 THE OTHER MAN I liked the idea of a song about cheating but with a bit of a twist, and

 it also works as a companion to 'Making Light'.
 The one thing I wanted to